a-hoffmann/as-telegram/README.md

 ### Https
 The Telegram Bot API requires that the connector is available via https.
 Ngrok is recommended for this.

 1. Make sure your connector is available via https.
 When running locally you can for example use [ngrok](https://ngrok.com) for this.
-Run the connector on port 1337 by default.
+Run the connector on port 8443 by default.
+Only a few are supported in Telegram.
     ```
-    ngrok http 1337
+    ngrok http 8443
     ```
 2. Running the command above will display a public https URL, copy it, we will use it as a `Webhook URL` for the following steps.